 Risk.
 Increasing digitization and e-commerce could adversely affect sales for the company’s physical stores and retailers.

 Management.
 Odd Molly has an omnichannel strategy that includes a web shop which has produced profitable growth since the start.
 The various channels, it is felt, contribute to cross-selling.
+As part of the company’s strategic review, consolidation has been initiated by its own store network to meet changing consumption patterns.

 Changes in demand